ntnunk/GTDataCollector/README.md

 MyFitnessPal community.

-This tool's purpose is to automate the collection of bicycle ride data from specifc groups on Strava, collates and arranges the data into desired import formats for other tools used in the challenges.
+This tool's purpose is to automate the collection of bicycle ride data from specifc groups on Strava then collate and arrange the data into desired import formats for other tools used in the challenges.

 ### Configuration